 The sport began when a caveman said to the other, “I can reach there before you” or something along the lines of “I’m stronger than you, fight me”.
-No wonder wrestling and running is considered to be the oldest sports.
+No wonder wrestling and running are considered to be the oldest sports.
 Cave paintings found in the Lascaux caves in France appear to depict sprinting and wrestling in the upper palaeolithic around 15,300 years ago.
 When it comes to modern team sports, Cricket certainly is seen in high regard as being one of the oldest.
 The popularity of cricket rose after theatres were banned in 1642 in England.
 After more than 3 centuries, Cricket has become the second most followed sport with over 2.5 billion fans around the world.

 Cricket has changed dramatically over those 3 centuries.
 From underarm bowling to now being the fourth most profitable league in the world with $6.3 billion, cricket has seen a huge turnaround due to the Indian Premier League.
 Played for just 2 months every year, the IPL leaves behind even the English Premier League in terms of profit.
 Its average attendance figures pre-covid were also better than the EPL.
 A high level of competitiveness is certainly a factor in IPL getting to the point where its currently at.
-The Indian Premier League has seen 6 winners among 10 that have played so far.
-In comparison from the 42 teams that have taken part in the EPL, only 9 have won the trophy.
+The Indian Premier League has seen 6 winners among 13 that have played so far.
+In comparison to the 42 teams that have taken part in the EPL, only 9 have won the trophy.

 The factor that makes any sport even more enthralling is regional rivalry among teams.
 Real Madrid vs Barcelona, Australia vs England, India vs Pakistan, Manchester United vs Liverpool, Ford vs Ferrari are some of the rivalries that make the respective sport even more exciting to watch.